nourrminaa/oop2-labs/src/main/java/com/nourmina/oop2labs/course/Chapter1.md

 ---

-## 7. StackPane, Pane, FlowPane, HBox, VBox, BorderPane, GridPane
+## 7. StackPane, Pane, FlowPane, GridPane, HBox, VBox, BorderPane

 ### a.
 StackPane
 - places all nodes on top of each other in a stack